christopheml/aoc2018/README.md

 With this simple optimization, execution completes in a timely manner.
 I thought about cell value memoization, tried it, then scrapped it because it was not improving performance in any significant way.

+I also added a [visual view of values on the grid](visualizations/day11.png), because why not?